silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `mfa_required_for_new_users` - Require MFA for all new users.
 Default: `false`
  - `minimum_backup_codes_before_nag` - Nag the user if they have FEWER than this number of backup codes.
 Default: `4`
  - `notification_email` - Email address to send alerts/notifications to.
 Default: notifications disabled
+ - `output_alterate_tokens` - If true, output the second set of API tokens.
+Used for credential rotation.
+Default: `false`
  - `password_expiration_grace_period` - Grace period after `password_lifespan` after which the account will be locked.
 Default: `+30 days`
  - `password_lifespan` - Time span before which the user should set a new password.
 Default: `+1 year`
  - `password_mfa_lifespan_extension` - Extension to password lifespan for users with at least one 2-step Verification option.
 Default: `+4 years`